HOW YOU CAN TAKE ACTION

 - Compost at home!
-Even applying compost to your garden plot sequesters carbon on a small-scale and diverts your food waste from the landfill, keeping methane emissions out of the atmosphere.
-See here for information on regional composting programs and subsidized worm bins for your home:
+Even applying compost to your garden plot helps pull carbon out of the air on a small-scale and diverts your food waste from the landfill, keeping methane (one of the most potent greenhouse gases) out of the atmosphere.
+See these resources for regional composting programs and subsidized worm bins for your home:

 - Support policies and political leaders that advocate for sustainable agriculture, land conservation, and composting of organic waste.